volodymyrprokopyuk/knowledge-base/programming/javascript.md

       )
     }
     Promise.race([f(1, 400), timeoutPromise(500)])
-      .then(console.log).catch(console.error)
+      .then(console.log).catch(console.error) // 1
     ```
+- Promises solve the trust issues of callbacks by inverting the callback control
-- Promises are guaranteed to be async.
-Promises don't get rid of callbacks, they
+  delegation.
+Promises don't get rid of callbacks, they just let the caller
-  just let the caller control callbacks locally via `Promise.then(cb)` instead
+  control callbacks locally via `p.then(cb)` instead of passing callabcks to a
-  of passing callabcks to a third party code as in case of callbacks only
+  third party code as in case of callbacks only approach
-  approach.
-Repeated calls to `resolve` and `reject` are ignored.
-Promise must
-  be `return`ed to form a valid promise chain
-    ```js
-    Promise.resolve(1).then(console.log)
-    console.log(2) // 2, 1
-    ```
-- `Promise.resolve(x)` normilizes values and misbehaving thenable to trustable
+- `Promise.resolve(x)` normilizes values and misbehaving thenables to trustable
   and compliant Promises
-- `p.then()` automatically creates a new Promise in a chain resolved with the
+- `p.then()` automatically creates a new Promise in a chain either resolved with
-  `return`ed value or the unwrapped `return`ed Promise or rejected with the
+  a value or rejected with an error/reason of the unwrapped Promise
-  `throw`n error
     ```js
     Promise.resolve(1)
       .then(x => x + 1)